Jessica Zhang is a Professor in Department of Mechanical Engineering at Carnegie

 in peer-reviewed international journals and conference proceedings, and

-received the Autodesk Best Paper Award 1st Place in SIAM Conference on
+received the Best Paper Award 1st Place in Solid and Physical

 conference and one of the 5 Most Highly Cited Papers Published in